Essential Program Information

 What is the program's ARC-PA accreditation status?

-The ARC-PA has granted Continued Accreditation to the PA Program sponsored by Touro University California.
-Continued accreditation is an accreditation status granted when a currently accreditated program is in compliance with the ARC-PA Standards.
+The Accreditation Review Commission on Education for the Physician Assistant, Inc. (ARC-PA) has granted Accreditation-Continued status to the Touro University California Physician Assistant Program sponsored by Touro University California.
+Accreditation-Continued is an accreditation status granted when a currently accredited program is in compliance with the ARC-PA Standards.

-Continued Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
-The approximate date for the next comprehensive review of the program by the ARC-PA will be September, 2019.
+Accreditation remains in effect until the program closes or withdraws from the accreditation process or until accreditation is withdrawn for failure to comply with the Standards.
+The approximate date for the next validation review of the program by the ARC-PA will be September 2029.
+The review date is contingent upon continued compliance with the Accreditation Standards and ARC-PA policy.

 The Touro University California (TUC) Public Health Program is accredited by the Council on Education for Public Health (CEPH).
 On June 22, 2015, the TUC Public Health Program received notice of accreditation from the Council regarding the decision of its Board of Councilors to reaccredit the MPH Program at TUC for a 7-year term, the maximum period of accreditation for a graduate public health program.
 Previously, in October 2009, the TUC MPH Program received accreditation from the Council for a 5-year term, the maximum period of accreditation for a new graduate public health program.